joagre/ratatoskr/ideas/r.md

 ### Integral Literals

-An integral literal can be formatted as decimal, octal and hexadecimal value.
+An integral literal can be represented as decimal, octal and hexadecimal format

 ```
 4,             // Decimal format